 What is gaslighting?

+Gaslighting is a form of manipulation, a way of controlling others in a relationship.
 Gaslighting starts off slowly, with a snide comment or criticism disguised as a joke.
 Or, your loved one might accuse you of doing something and you deny it or brush it off like it was no big deal.
 But once you start doing it all of the time, it turns into a dangerous, emotionally-abusive act that leaves loved ones questioning their reality and their sanity.
-Gaslighting turns into your desperate need to control the relationship.

 You don’t have to be married or dating someone to gaslight them.
 You can do this to family members, friends, and coworkers.